 The cooling sector emissions in 2022 are 64.68 MtCO2e, projected to rise to 91.7 MtCO2e in 2030 (accounting for 9.88%) as per the NDC BAU scenario.
 Direct emissions contributed 15.7%, while indirect emissions contributed 84.3% in 2022.
-The share of indirect emissions is a significant contributor to total cooling emissions, likely influenced by Viet Nam's high emission factor, which was 0.7221 tCO2/MWh in 2021.
-Total cooling sector emissions are expected to double from 2022 to 2050 with the peak of emissions in 2045, considering the current trend of GEF reduction.
-In 2050, Residential and Commercial ACs are expected to have the highest emission share, possibly due to the growing penetration of ACs in residential areas.
-In the Refrigeration sector, Industrial Refrigeration holds the largest share.
+The share of indirect emissions is a significant contributor to total cooling emissions, influenced by Viet Nam's relatively high GEF, which was 0.7221 tCO2/MWh in 2021.
+From 2022 to 2050, the total cooling sector emissions are expected to double with the peak of emissions in 2045, with the consideration to the current trend of GEF reduction.
+In 2050, residential and commercial ACs are expected to have the highest emission share, due to the growing penetration of ACs in residential areas.
+In the Refrigeration sector, industrial refrigeration holds the largest share.
 Overall, there is a general trend toward transitioning to lower GWP refrigerants, although the adoption of natural refrigerants or zero GWP is minimal without strong policy incentives.
 There is an increasing dominance of inverter technology across the cooling sector and by 2050, the market is expected to comprise higher efficiency inverter models.

-To achieve the NDC and NZT, it is imperative to address indirect emissions, which constitute nearly 85% of the total emissions.
-This necessitates upgrading EE levels for Residential and Commercial AC, Domestic Refrigeration, and the adoption of MEPS in sub-sectors such as Industrial Refrigeration, MAC, Commercial Refrigeration, and Transport Refrigeration.
-Addressing direct emissions requires a focus on policy and market instruments to transition towards natural refrigerants with zero GWP.
+To achieve the NDC and NZT, it is imperative to reduce the indirect emissions, which constitute nearly 85% of the total emissions.
+This necessitates upgrading EE levels for residential and commercial AC, domestic refrigeration, and the adoption of MEPS in sub-sectors such as industrial refrigeration, MAC, commercial refrigeration, and transport refrigeration.
+Direct emissions require a focus on control measures and market instruments to be able to transition towards natural refrigerants with zero GWP.
 Additionally, through dedicated waste disposal centres disposal emissions can be minimised.
-Capacity building, training, and certification for service technicians can contribute to the reduction of servicing emissions in the RAC sector.
-Based on these measures, scenarios like NZT and BAT can be modelled to assess their impact.
+Capacity building, training, and granting certification for service technicians contribute to the reduction of servicing emissions in the RAC sector.
+Based on these measures, scenarios like NZT and BAT are modelled for impact assessment. assess their impact